 In spite of our vigilance to give our kids a break from studies and get them outdoors for an hour or two every day, our efforts were no match to the lure of the digital screens and the intensity of our local academic pursuits.
 Not to mention the urgency to encourage a healthy reading habit before the age of 6 years old.

-I was therefore, quite devastated whey my son brought home his eye check-up report ordering him to get glasses.
+I was, therefore, quite devastated whey my son brought home his eye check-up report ordering him to get glasses.
 He was 11-years old.
-His sister also required eyewear that same year when we realised her grades were suffering because her vision was blurred and she was having trouble seeing her worksheets.
+His sister also required eyewear that same year when we realized her grades were suffering because her vision was blurred and she was having trouble seeing her worksheets.
 She was 9.

 Childhood myopia is due to a combination of genetic and environmental factors.
 My husband has perfect eyesight most of his life and is only now experiencing far-sightedness in his 40s.
 I, on the other hand, contracted myopia in secondary school and sadly, our kids have inherited my poor sight genes.

 Inherited genes aside, children who spend more time indoors (reading, watching television and playing computer games) appear to be more at risk than those who spend more time outdoors.
 A multi-year study by the Singapore National Eye Centre (SNEC) and the Singapore Eye Research Institute (SERI), jointly conducted with the National University of Singapore (NUS), also revealed that the earlier age a child gets myopia, the severity of his/her short-sightedness in later childhood increases by 100 degrees. (source)

 My husband and I count ourselves lucky that our kids only began wearing glasses in mid-primary level.
 We have seen kids as young as 3 years old with myopia.
 Luckily, the condition is easily corrected with spectacles.
 But because myopia often increases by 100 degrees every year till the children reach their teenage years, their vision need to be checked at least once every year, and their spectacles changed accordingly.